schonherz-java-ee-2016-q4/project-issuetracker/issue-tracker-shared-api/README.md

 **TicketData**:

 - `ticketName` Name of the ticket.
+Maximum length is 30 characters.
 - `ticketDescription` Description of the ticket.
 - `companyName` Name of the company.
 - `bindedUser` A username, who have to work on this ticket, can be nullable.